surniaulula/wpsso/readme.txt

 * Twitter [Player Card](https://dev.twitter.com/cards/types/player) for embedded videos from Facebook, Slideshare, Vimeo, Wistia, and Youtube.

-* Optionally upscale small images from the Media Library for social sharing and Schema markup.
+* Optional upscaling of small images from the Media Library for social sharing and Schema markup.

 * URL shortening with Bitly, DLMY.App, Google, Ow.ly, TinyURL, or YOURLS.